AlynMing/Flashcard-4/README.md

 ## Lab 1

 ### App Description
-'This app displays a question.
-When the user clicks on the question, the card will display the answer.'
+This app displays a question.
+When the user clicks on the question, the card will display the answer.

 ### App Walk-though
 `TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
 Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif)